5/8/2025

 Mick Routledge

-Thanks Mitch.
-The addition of Las Chispas, Rochester's ramp up and consistent contributions from the rest of the main sites were the main headlines during first quarter.
-Before getting into the details of our good start to 2025 I'm happy to report that based on Emsha data Co finished 2024 as the safest mining company amongst our peers in the United States marking our third consecutive year of doing so.
+Thanks, Mitch.
+The addition of Las Chispas, Rochester's ramp up, and consistent contributions from the rest of the mine sites were the main headlines during first quarter.
+Before getting into the details of our good start to 2025, I'm happy to report that based on MSHA data, Kerr finished 2024 as the safest mining company amongst our peers in the United States, marking our third consecutive year of doing so.
 We take a lot of pride in our deeply entrenched safety culture and we will continue to set the bar high in this critical area.
-Mitch mentioned the word balanced in describing our portfolio of mines and it bears noting that with the additions of Las Chispas and the expanded Rochester Co's asset base has never been more balanced with no single operation contributing more than roughly a quarter of total revenue.
-That is quite a departure from past years when revenue from Palmariejo alone approached 50% of the total in some periods.
-The importance of having all mines making meaningful contributions spreads operating risk and lends consistency and predictability to our overall portfolio.
+Mitch mentioned the word balanced in describing our portfolio of mains and it bears noting that with the additions of Las Chispas and the expanded Rochester, Kerr's asset base has never been more balanced, with no single operation contributing more than roughly a quarter of total revenue.
+That is quite a departure from past years, when revenue from Palmarejo alone approached 50% of the total in some periods.
+The importance of having all minds making meaningful contributions spreads operating risk and lends consistency and predictability to our overall portfolio.
 Going through the sites and starting with our newest Las Chispas.
 Partial first quarter production of 714,000 ounces of silver and over 7,000 ounces of gold was right down the fairway versus Silvercrest's budget.
-Daily average mine production exceeding 1,300 tons per day was better than planned bringing in higher margin ounces with casper ounce for gold and silver coming to $744 and $8.38 respectively for the period.
-Slide seven provides a great reminder of how special Las Chispas is in terms of grade, cost and margin profile.
-Starting with Mexico, the Palmariejo team delivered another solid quarter.
-Gold production was up 2% and silver production up 9% compared to the fourth quarter driven by good productivity in Guadalupe to finish the quarter strongly.
-The Palmariejo and Las Chispas teams are engaging with sharing of best practices and new perspectives taking place in both directions with lots of opportunities to realize efficiencies and productivity enhancements in Coors expanded Mexico operations footprint as well as sharing and working with our teams at Kensington and Silvertip.
-Turning to Rochester, crusher performance continued to improve with optimization of the mile long three stage crushing circuit and this remains job number one.
-The team placed 7 million tons during the quarter relying less on direct to pad tons than in the prior quarter as more material goes through the crusher.
+Daily average mine production exceeding 1,300 tons per day was better than planned. bringing in higher margin ounces with cash per ounce for gold and silver coming to $744 and $8.38 respectively for the period.
+Slide 7 provides a great reminder of how special Las Chispas is in terms of grade, cost, and margin profile.
+Starting with Mexico, the Palm Rio team delivered another solid quarter, Gold production was up 2% and silver production up 9% compared to the fourth quarter, driven by good productivity in Guadalupe to finish the quarter strongly.
+The Palmarejo and Las Chispas teams are engaging with sharing of best practices and new perspectives taking place in both directions, with lots of opportunities to realize efficiencies and productivity enhancements in CUR's expanded Mexico operations footprint. as well as sharing and working with our teams at Kensington and Silvertip.
+Turning to Rochester, crusher performance continued to improve with optimization of the mile-long three-stage crushing circuit, and this remains job number one.
+The team placed 7 million tons during the quarter, relying less on direct-to-pad tons than in the prior quarter as more material goes through the crusher.
 The team continues to work down the line to identify and implement adjustments and modifications to progress improvements in availability.
-Recovery rates continue to track to predicted levels and are expected to trend higher as the average crush size trends down throughout the year towards an expected average of seven eighths of an inch which is what our budget and reaffirmed full year guidance assumes.
-One other note on Rochester, the team commenced the 8 million ton stripping campaign for the removal of the stage one and two reclaimed leach pads to allow for infill drilling later in the year as we look to bring forward higher grade material into Rochester's main plan.
-Moving to Kensington, gold production increased by 6% compared to the first quarter a year ago with the operation well positioned to reap the benefits of the multi-year investment in underground and mine development and exploration and a return to positive free cash flow this year.
-Finishing up with Wharf, first quarter production came in slightly higher compared to the first quarter of last year as weather tends to pose challenges there during the winter months but Wharf is well positioned to deliver another strong year in 2025.
-With that I will pass the call over to Aoife.
+Recovery rates continue to track to predicted levels and are expected to trend higher as the average crush size trends down throughout the year towards an expected average of seven eighths of an inch, which is what our budget and reaffirmed full year guidance assumes.
+One other note on Rochester, The team commenced the 8 million tonne stripping campaign for the partial removal of the Stage 1 and 2 reclaimed leach pads, to allow for infill drilling later in the year, as we look to bring forward higher grade material into Rochester's mine plant.
+Moving to Kensington, gold production increased by 6% compared to the first quarter a year ago. with the operation well positioned to reap the benefits of the multi-year investment in underground and mine development and exploration, and a return to positive free cash flow this year.
+Finishing up with Wharf, first quarter production came in slightly higher compared to the first quarter of last year, as weather tends to pose challenges there during the winter months, but Wharf is well positioned to deliver another strong year in 2025.
+With that, I will pass the call over to Aoife.

 speaker

-Thanks Mick.
-Exploration got off to a very strong start in 2025 with as many as 21 rigs active in the quarter with encouraging results across the board.
-As a recap, the company's exploration investment in 2025 is expected to total 77 to 93 million dollars of which approximately 85% is focused on expansion and scout drilling.
-At last his pass the key aims were to complete the integration of the team and reorient exploration programs from the wider region to a greater focus on the main asset.
+Thanks, Mick.
+Expiration got off to a very strong start in 2025, with as many as 21 rigs active in the quarter, with encouraging results across the board.
+As a recap, the company's exploration investment in 2025 is expected to total $77 to $93 million, of which approximately 85% is focused on expansion and scouts drilling.
+At Las Chispas, the key aims were to complete the integration of the team and reorient exploration programs from the wider region to a greater focus on the main asset.
 This integration has now been completed and programs aimed at maintaining a steady mine life are in place.
-You can see on slide 9 more details about a notable new discovery that was made during the quarter of a new vein called Augusta which to date has been defined over 200 meters along strike and 150 meters down depth.
-It is running multi-kilo silver, very high grade gold and remains open in every direction.
-In addition to the highly encouraging discovery in the gap zone, drilling on multiple veins on and adjacent to the last Chis Plus block have returned high grade intercepts that show increasing strike length on each vein.
-Early days at last Chis Plus but very encouraging results from the outset.
-At Palmoreo ongoing programs encompass the full spectrum of exploration from district scale target generation through to expansion drilling.
-A pilot program of high resolution geophysics was flown in late 2024 and is proving highly impactful.
-Exploration can now more accurately identify the subsurface locations of favorable host rocks and structures meaning scout drilling should assess targets more efficiently.
-An exciting structural study and mineralization review was also undertaken during the quarter which shows consistent styles of mineralization across the district indicating very high prospectivity in all four major belts, three of which are still underexplored and are shown on slide 10.
-The recently signed agreement gives us full access to the entire Guadalpare Zajido area that covers Independencia sewer and the historic San Miguel and La Union resources along with many other targets in the Guadalpare's trend in the northeast of the claim block.
+You can see on slide 9 more details about a notable new discovery that was made during the quarter of a new vein called Augusta, which to date has been defined over 200 metres along strike and 150 metres down dip.
+It is running multi-kilo silver, very high-grade gold, and remains open in every direction.
+In addition to the highly encouraging discovery in the gap zone, drilling on multiple veins on and adjacent to the last chisplast block have returned high-grade intercepts that show increasing strike length on each vein.
+Early days at Las Chispas, but very encouraging results from the outset.
+At Palmareo, ongoing programs encompass the full spectrum of exploration, from district-scale target generation through to expansion drilling.
+A pilot program of high-resolution geophysics was flown in late 2024 and is proving highly impactful.
+Exploration can now more accurately identify the subsurface locations of favourable host rocks and structures, meaning scout drilling should assess targets more efficiently.
+An exciting structural study and mineralisation review was also undertaken during the quarter, which shows consistent styles of mineralisation across the district, indicating very high prospectivity in all four major belts, three of which are still underexplored and are shown on slide 10.
+The recently signed agreement gives us full access to the entire Guadalajara area that covers Independencia sewer and the historic San Miguel and La Union resources, along with many other targets in the Guadalajara trend in the northeast of the claim block.
 Also of note during the quarter is the validation drilling that commenced at Independencia sewer.
-Drilling testing the historic Fresno resources and their continuity from established veins and mines on core ground is proving highly encouraging with high grade results in the corridor.
-At Silvertip a brand new geological model was completed which is proving an exciting tool for targeting and exploration program planning.
-In addition we more than tripled the land package at Silvertip in the first quarter by staking over 60 kilometers of strike length of respective ground that has the same geologic setting as Silvertip.
-With that I'll pass the call over to Tom.
+Drilling testing the historic fresneo resources and their continuity from established veins and mines on coir ground is proving highly encouraging with high grade results in the corridor.
+At Silvertip, a brand new geological model was completed, which is proving an exciting tool for targeting and exploration program planning.
+In addition, We more than tripled the land package at Silvertip in the first quarter by staking over 60 kilometres of strike length of prospective ground that has the same geologic setting as Silvertip.
+With that, I'll pass the call over to Tom.

 speaker

-Thanks Aoife.
-I'll begin with a brief review of our one-queue financial results, our first quarter with the inclusion of Las Chispas albeit for only 45 days.
-Despite our lightest production quarter we are proud to be able to report a fourth consecutive quarter of net income and a third quarter of free cash flow.
-With the previously telegraphed messy first quarter behind us we look forward to a series of boringly predictable quarters as we embark on the final steps on our journey of achieving our deleveraging goal of net debt to EBITDA of nil.
-As noted on slide 11 with just under 90,000 ounces of gold and 4 million ounces of silver sold during the quarter we got serious sneak peek at what the consolidated core portfolio can generate in terms of financial results.
-Key financial headlines for the quarter included revenue of 360 million dollars, quarterly adjusted EBITDA of 149 million dollars, net income of 33 million dollars and free cash flow of 18 million dollars.
-We were pleased to see our adjusted EBITDA margin increased to 41 percent during Q1 essentially doubling from the prior year.
-As we had flagged during the year end conference call there were several one timers and first quarter specific matters totaling 130 million dollars which impacted our Q1 free cash flow.
+Thanks, Aoife.
+I'll begin with a brief review of our 1Q financial results, our first quarter with the inclusion of Las Chispas, albeit for only 45 days.
+Despite our lightest production quarter, we are proud to be able to report a fourth consecutive quarter of net income and a third straight quarter of free cash flow.
+With the previously telegraphed messy first quarter behind us, we look forward to a series of boringly predictable quarters as we embark on the final steps on our journey of achieving our deleveraging goal of net debt to EBITDA of nil.
+As noted on slide 11, with just under 90,000 ounces of gold, and 4 million ounces of silver sold during the quarter, we got a serious sneak peek at what the consolidated core portfolio can generate in terms of financial results.
+Key financial headlines for the quarter included revenue of $360 million, quarterly adjusted EBITDA of $149 million, net income of $33 million, and free cash flow of $18 million.
+We were pleased to see our adjusted EBITDA margin increase to 41% during Q1. essentially doubling from the prior year.
+As we had flagged during the year-end conference call, there were several one-timers and first-quarter specific matters totaling $130 million, which impacted our Q1 free cash flow.
 Slide 13 provides a clean snapshot of these five items.
-Helping to offset these outflows was the monetization of 72 million dollars from Silvercrest finished goods and bullion balances we inherited on the closing of the transaction.
-The monetization did not flow through the revenue line but did positively impact the Las Chispas operating segment free cash flow.
-Excluding the monetization Las Chispas Q1 free cash flow was 20 million dollars not too shabby for six weeks.
-It is important to highlight that absent these one timers and first quarter specific items first quarter free cash flow would have been approximately 76 million dollars.
-Based on our updated forecast pricing of 2900 and 32 dollars for gold and silver respectively we expect to generate on average 75 to 100 million dollars of free cash flow per quarter for the rest of 2025.
+Helping to offset these outflows was the monetization of $72 million from Silvercrest finished goods and bullion balances we inherited on the closing of the transactions.
+The monetization did not flow through the revenue line, but did positively impact the Las Chispas operating segment free cash flow.
+Excluding the monetization, Las Chispas Q1 free cash flow was $20 million, not too shabby for six weeks.
+It is important to highlight that absent these one-timers and first quarter specific items, first quarter free cash flow would have been approximately $76 million.
+Based on our updated forecast pricing of $2,900 and $32 for gold and silver respectively, we expect to generate on average $75 to $100 million of free cash flow per quarter for the rest of 2025.
 Note three of the interim financial statements in the 10Q provides the details of our preliminary purchase price allocation of Silvercrest.
-Three important accounting nuances that we wanted to highlight include first the inventory acquired in the approximately 150,000 ton stockpile at Las Chispas was recorded at fair value which will lead to higher costs applicable to sales as we monetize the inventory from the stockpile.
+Three important accounting nuances that we wanted to highlight include first, The inventory acquired in the approximately 150,000-ton stockpile at Las Chispas was recorded at fair value, which will lead to higher costs applicable to sales as we monetize the inventory from the stockpile.
 We have disclosed Las Chispas adjusted CAS and the earnings to give you a sense of the accounting impact.
-Secondly with just over a billion dollars allocated to the mineral property and plant property and equipment of Las Chispas expect higher amortization expense.
-Third there are nearly 300 million dollars of deferred tax liabilities which arose as a result of the purchase price accounting.
-These deferred tax liabilities will unwind as we amortize the mineral property and plant property and equipment balances which will impact future income tax expense every quarter.
-It is important to note that none of the above items impact free cash flow but they will impact net income.
-Slide 15 tells the story of Coors rapidly strengthening balance sheet.
-With the help of Silvercrest pristine balance sheet not only did we use their finished goods and bullion balances to help offset an otherwise messy first quarter we use the closing cash acquired of approximately 100 million dollars to begin building our cash balances up to 78 million dollars at the end of March and we repaid another 85 million dollars on our revolving credit facility which at quarter end stood at only 110 million dollars drawn.
-We expect that the remaining revolver balance should be repaid by the third quarter of this year and maybe sooner if prices can remain at these elevated levels.
-A significant benefit of this debt reduction is that we expect to cut our interest expense in half versus the 2024 level of 51 million dollars.
+Secondly, with just over a billion dollars allocated to the mineral property and plant property and equipment of Las Chispas, expect higher amortization expense And third, there are nearly $300 million of deferred tax liabilities, which arose as a result of the purchase price accounting.
+These deferred tax liabilities will unwind as we amortize the mineral property and plant property and equipment balances, which will impact future income tax expense every quarter.
+It is important to note that none of the above items impact free cash flow, but they will impact net income.
+Slide 15 tells the story of Coors' rapidly strengthening balance sheet.
+With the help of Silvercrest's pristine balance sheet, not only did we use their finished goods and bullion balances to help offset an otherwise messy first quarter, we used the closing cash acquired of approximately $100 million to begin building our cash balances, up to $78 million at the end of March, and we repaid another $85 million on our revolving credit facility. which at quarter end stood at only $110 million drawn.
+We expect that the remaining revolver balance should be repaid by the third quarter of this year, and maybe sooner if prices can remain at these elevated levels.
+A significant benefit of this debt reduction is that we expect to cut our interest expense in half versus the 2024 level of $51 million.
 I'll now pass the call back to Mitch.

 speaker